-A Medieval Blacksmith had a central importance in the village life of the medieval times.
-Almost every village had its own forge or smithy where the tools required in construction such as nails, doorknobs were made in addition to weapons such as swords and amours.
+Blacksmiths had central importance in cities, towns, and villages of medieval times.
+Almost every village had its own forge or smithy where the tools required in construction such as nails, and doorknobs were made in addition to weapons such as swords and amours.

-During the medieval times, almost every village of Europe had its own smithy and a full time medieval blacksmith.
-While charcoal remained the most important fuel of blacksmiths during the medieval times, it was eventually replaced by coal.
+During the medieval period, almost every village in Europe had its own smithy and a full-time medieval blacksmith.
+While charcoal remained the most important fuel of blacksmiths during medieval times, it was eventually replaced by coal.

 Hammers of various sizes were used for different purposes.
-There were also punches which were used to punch circular holes in the metals.
-Other common instruments found in the forge of a medieval blacksmith include chisels, axes, Swages, drifts, sledge hammers, and nails etc.
+There were also punches that were used to punch circular holes into the metals for items such as horseshoes.
+Other common instruments found in the forge of a medieval blacksmith include chisels, axes, swages, drifts, sled hammers, nails, etc.

 The customers of a medieval blacksmith included almost everyone from the common people to the nobility.
 Common people required everyday tools for farming and household use.
 Weapons were also needed by the common people as well as the nobility and the knights.
-Additionally, monks and clergymen were among the customer of a medieval blacksmith because of the iron required for church doors such as door knobs, nails, and such.
+Additionally, monks and clergymen were among the customer of a medieval blacksmith because of the iron required for church doors such as doorknobs, nails, and such.

-The room where the medieval blacksmith worked was called “forge”, also known as smithy, and this is where various weapons of hunting and fighting were made in addition to tools for farming.
+The room where the medieval blacksmith worked was called “forge”, also known as a smithy, and this is where various weapons of hunting and fighting were made in addition to tools for farming.
 Sometimes the forge along with the instruments could be transported from one place to another with the help of a forge wagon.

 He was responsible for making metal instruments and tools used in farming, weapons, and various metal objects used in construction.
-The metal objects were forged in a small room called a medieval blacksmith’s forge or smithy.
+The metal objects were forged in a small room called a medieval blacksmith’s workshop, forge, or smithy.